Stumped by industry jargon? Here are the definitions and

 The Fare Basis is the code that appears on the ticket in the Fare Basis box.
 It can include letters, numbers, and up to two slashes (/).
 A Fare Basis is a compilation of the fare class or ticketing code and one or two ticketing designators.
 The fare basis code should not be confused with the fare class, which is associated to each fare and is used in pricing.
 Also called fare basis.

-The creation of new fares by the GDS using rule data to specify the fare markets and amounts.
-The fares can either be calculated off of existing fares in the market.
-Or, specified to create a new fare using the rule provisions coded in Category 25.
+The creation of new fares by a pricing system using rule data to specify the fare markets and amounts.
+The fares can either be calculated from existing fares in the market or specified to create a new fare using the rule provisions coded in Category 25.

 The one- to eight-character identification of the fare.